Zero-Flow Encoders: Background

 Earlier works, such as VAEs \cite{kingma2013auto} learn an encoding function $f$ through maximizing reconstruction fidelity and imposing regularization.
 In recent years, contrastive methods, such as SimCLR \citep{chen2020simple}, define the learning criterion based on representation similarity.
 Given an anchor sample $Z$, and its ``two views'', $Z_1$ and $Z_2$, the loss

 measures similarity between representations under a temperature parameter $\tau>0$, enforcing invariance across views of the same sample and discarding information not shared across them.
 Here, $Z'$ are views of samples in the same batch.
-More recently, Masked autoencoders (MAE) \citep{he2022masked} define the learning criterion through masking and conditional reconstruction.
+More recently, masked autoencoders (MAEs) \citep{he2022masked} learn representations by randomly masking part of the input and reconstructing the missing components.
+Given a random mask $\bm$, let $(Z_{\bm}, Z_{-\bm})$ denote the observed and masked parts of $Z$.
+With encoder $f$ and decoder $g$, the objective is

 In this paper, we propose a flow-inspired encoding method that ensures conditional sufficiency.
 Our method enforces an equality between two conditional distributions through the zero-flow criterion introduced in the next section.